miniwdl-ext/miniwdl-aws-terraform/README.md

 * `environment_tag` fills the Environment tag of each resource, and prefixes some resource names (for identification & deconfliction)
 * `owner_tag` fills the Owner tag of each resource (typically your username/email)
-* `s3upload_buckets` is a list of S3 bucket names where you may ask miniwdl-aws to upload workflow outputs
+* `s3upload_buckets` is a list of S3 bucket names where you may ask miniwdl-aws to upload workflow outputs (optional)

+If you get an error about service roles already existing, add `-var=create_spot_service_roles=false` (these roles only need to be created once per account).

 ### Self-test